bkuhlmann/tocer/README.md

 The `configuration.yml` file can be configured as follows:

 - `label`: The header label for the table of contents.
 Default: "# Table of Contents".
-- `whitelist`: The list of *included* files.
+- `includes`: The list of included files.
 Default: "*.md".

-There are multiple ways the *whitelist* can be defined.
+There are multiple ways the include list can be defined.
 Here are some examples:

     # Use an empty array to ignore all files (a key with with no value would work too).
-    :whitelist: []
+    :includes: []

     # Use an array of wildcards for groups of files with similar extensions:
-    :whitelist:
+    :includes:
       - *.md
       - *.mkd
       - *.markdown

     # Use a mix of wild cards and relative names/paths to customized as necessary:
-    :whitelist:
+    :includes:
       - README.md
       - docs/*.md
       - *.markdown

     # Use a recursive glob to traverse and update all sub-directories:
-    :whitelist:
+    :includes:
       - **/*.md

 ## Tests